usethisname1419/HTTPFTPSSH_Killer/README.md

 `python FSspray.py --service [ftp/ssh] -w [path_to_wordlist] -u [path_to_user_list] --ip [target_ip_address]`

+You can load proxies from a list using the `--proxies` flag.

-You can also use the `--tor` flag to route your requests through Tor for added anonymity.
+You can also use the `--tor` flag to route your requests through Tor.

 ## Support